nilesh0109/PHRI_1920/speech/README.md

 ## Speech Production Service

 we have provided a service `speech_synthesis` for playing the soundfile for each scene.
-The service takes the <scene_ID, voice_ID> as input and plays the audiofile corresponding to the provided scene_ID.
+The service takes the <scene_ID, delay> as input and plays the audiofile corresponding to the provided scene_ID.
 It also publishes the audio progress on `speech_progress` rostopic.

 ## HOW TO